bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Parametric Mixin: create a parametric mixin that is used to create the `sign up` button.
 * [ ] Variables: Use `variables.less` to contain colors or media query strings for the site design.
 You have been provided the hex codes for each color used in the site.

-## Task 6: Home Page - Mobile HTML & LESS
+## Task 6: Home Page - phone HTML & LESS
-* [ ] [Review the provided home mobile design file](design-files/home-mobile.png).
-Match your mobile styling the best you can using the design file.
+* [ ] [Review the provided home phone design file](design-files/home-phone.png).
+Match your phone styling the best you can using the design file.
 * [ ] Create a `@phone` variable that contains a `max-width: 500px` media query string.
-Use the `@phone` variable for all your nested mobile styling.
+Use the `@phone` variable for all your nested phone styling.

 **Congratulations, you completed the sprint challenge!**